PPakalns/bevy_immediate/README.md

   Heavy lifting is done by Bevy ECS and `bevy_ui` retained mode UI.
 - **Custom extension support**
   Add custom capabilities like `.clicked()`, `.selected(true)`, `.hovered()`.
-  Extension use integrated with rust type system for IDE and compile check support.
+  Extension use integrated with rust type system for autocompletion and compile time check support.
 - **Inbuilt support for UI use case**
   Contains extensions that implement necessary logic for constructing UI.
 - **Reusable widgets**